 The RACGP’s Future Leaders program is designed for RACGP Fellows who have had some experience of leadership, but who have not yet undergone significant formal leadership training.
 Your experience could be in the form of leading an idea or perhaps sitting on a board or committee.

-A commitment of approximately four hours per week is required from July 2021 to July 2022.
-This time will be spent working on your project, taking part in group work, setting time aside for self-study and attending webinars.
+During the program, you will spend time working on your project initiative, taking part in group work, setting time aside for self-study and attending webinars.